What's better than a whip

 - The Dark Prince in Prince of Persia: The Two Thrones uses a weapon like this called the Daggertail as his main weapon, and is very, very efficient with it.

 - All of Jacques Blanc's weapons in Onimusha 3 are some variation on the Whip Sword, ranging from spears to maces to the regular sword.

 - In Ninja Blade, one of the three weapons available to you is a pair of knives with detachable blades that are attached to the hilts by wires.
 As you would expect, they deal very little damage, but do so many times in a very short amount of time.
 They can also be used as grappling hooks.

 - Beaten out by one year as Ur Example by the Great Dragonian, probably the coolest boss in Capcom's arcade "hack'em up" The King of Dragons.
 The game didn't appear on home consoles until three years later however.

 - Nash Latkje, from the Suikoden series, is a man of many hats.
 In addition to training with The Howling Voice Guild before becoming a spy a la James Bond—with a matching set of womanizing ways—he has, at points, used a Whip Sword named Groß Fluß ("Gross Fluss", "big/great river").
 While, at first glance, it seems to be a good weapon for a discrete spy, being easily concealed and flexible enough to be useful in closed spaces, Nash will warn allies to leave the room when he uses it, because it apparently triggers some sort of magical bloodthirst.

-- Soma Cruz in Castlevania: Aria Of Sorrow and Dawn of Sorrow prefers swords instead of Belmontean whips, but there is a Whip Sword in both games if you want something with some reach.
+- Soma Cruz in Castlevania: Chronicles of Sorrow prefers swords instead of Belmontean whips, but there is a Whip Sword in both games if you want something with some reach.